 Butternut squash, how I love thee!
-This recipe came from Chef Rossi at Bust magazine.
+This recipe is based on one from Chef Rossi at Bust magazine.
 I've made it twice and it's fantastic.
-And according to Weight Watchers, it only has 2 POINTS per cup.

 Butternut Squash Soup

-- four onions - either white or yellow
+- 4 onions - either white or yellow

-- seasonings: salt, pepper, cumin, corriander, curry, ginger, etc. to taste
+- seasonings: salt, pepper, cumin, coriander, curry, ginger, etc. to taste

 - veggie or chicken broth - enough to cover

-- Chop up onions and sautee in olive oil until soft over medium high heat.
+- Chop up onions and sauté in olive oil until soft over medium high heat.
 This recipe makes a lot of soup, so use a large stock pot.

 - Peel butternut squash (a carrot peeler works best).